microtaryn/microtaryn.github.io/projects/xyPlotter.md

    run.addEventListener("click",getDataAndPlot);
 }
 ```
-The **getDataAndPlot()** function is used to create the data that Chart.js is going to plot.It obtains the data from input type="text" and the textarea to make the chart.
+<br>The **getDataAndPlot()** function is used to create the data that Chart.js is going to plot.It obtains the data from input type="text" and the textarea to make the chart.
 The data from the textarea is split on a **\n** and a for() loop iterates over the data to create the array of data that will be plotted.
 This function calls the **removeChildren()** function to clear out the previous chart.
 ```js
 function getDataAndPlot() {
    let data1 = [];